-Create and return an ImageInput implementation that is able to read the given file or format.
-If do_open is true (and the filename is the name of a file, not just a format), fully open it if possible (using the optional config configuration spec, if supplied), otherwise just create the ImageInput but don't open it.
+Create and return an ImageInput implementation that is able to read the given file.
+If do_open is true, fully open it if possible (using the optional config configuration spec, if supplied), otherwise just create the ImageInput but don't open it.
 The plugin_searchpath parameter is an override of the searchpath. colon-separated list of directories to search for ImageIO plugin DSO/DLL's (not a searchpath for the image itself!).
+This will actually just try every imageio plugin it can locate, until it finds one that's able to open the file without error.